 Allergy to foods and/or dietary supplements mother may consume

 The good news is relactation is possible.
 It requires time, patience, determination and a cooperative baby!
 Whether you stopped breastfeeding due a medical procedure, separation from baby, or simply bad advice, many mothers find they can rebuild a milk supply very successfully.
 Providing human milk for a newly adopted baby is also a relactation opportunity.

 Sometimes, relactation produces enough breastmilk to supply all of baby’s needs.
 Other times, supplementation may still be needed.

 Full Relactation Article

-SKIN TO SKIN CARE
+SKIN TO SKIN CONTACT (MULTILINGUAL)

 Skin-to-skin is a biologically normal practice.
 It consists of placing an unclothed or diaper-only newborn baby chest-to-chest with mother immediately after delivery and keeping them together for at least the first hour after birth, whether the mother has had a vaginal or cesarean birth and regardless of feeding method planned.
 This practice is supported by the World Health Organization (WHO), Baby Friendly Hospital Initiative (BFHI), the Academy of Breastfeeding Medicine (ABM), and American Academy of Pediatrics (AAP).
 This is an important component of family-centered care.

 Immediate Skin-to-skin care (SSC) for a minimum of one hour after birth is one of the most effective methods for promoting exclusive breastfeeding.
 Babies who have early SSC are more likely to be exclusively breastfed at discharge, exclusively breastfed after discharge, and breastfed for longer durations.

 Reasons why SSC is important for baby and mother: